-Wear a band Tee with jeans/a miniskirt, but add a glam detail such as leopard print coat, velvet blazer, fur or a thin glittery scarf.
+Wear a band Tee with jeans or a miniskirt, but add glam detail such as a leopard print coat, velvet blazer, fur or a thin glittery scarf.
 Pair with platforms or Chucks for a casual look.
 Finish with rock star shades.

 For a punk look, wear ripped tights with miniskirts, or a military jacket with a floral dress and studded belt to make it totally daring, and tons of accessories, such as chains and bold makeup.

 Considered the era of some of the worst trends and greatest fashion mistakes, but also some of the most experimental eras!
 Some of the trends managed to survive!

 The 80s was an interesting time for fashion.
 It was a decade of big hair, bright colors, and bold patterns.
 Some of the fashion choices were questionable, to say the least.
 But it was also a time when people were willing to experiment with their style.
 And, as we all know, experimentation is the key to fashion.